-For an independent magazine on its third issue, PYLOT looks surprisingly like the kind of big-budget international mag that's been kicking around for years: It's thick, laid out beautifully, and the photo shoots are so arresting that your eyes will wander straight to the credits in anticipation of finding a famous name.
-And there are a few of those, from the great American documentary photographer Roger Ballen, to British upstart Tom Johnson, to established photographer and filmmaker Jane Hilton; the talent onboard speaks measures for the magazine.
+For an independent magazine on its third issue, PYLOT looks surprisingly like the kind of big-budget international mag that's been kicking around for years: it's thick, laid out beautifully, and the photoshoots are so arresting that your eyes will wander straight to the credits in anticipation of finding a famous name.
+And there are a few of those, from the great American documentary photographer Roger Ballen, to British upstart Tom Johnson, to established photographer and filmmaker Jane Hilton; the talent onboard speaks volumes for the magazine.

 VICE: Hey guys.
 Does someone want to kick things off by telling me how the magazine came to be?

 Max Barnett, Editor-in-Chief: It started as an experiment while I was in my second year at university.
 I spent my final year researching and developing the concept as part of my university course, but I'd say the magazine got in full swing once Patricia Villirillo and Henry Gorse came on board.

 It happened pretty organically; I met Bex at London Fashion Week when we were working backstage taking photos, and Bex introduced me to Patricia, and Patricia introduced me to Henry.
 After that, the team just flourished.
 We now have 13 members, which has made it possible to create something that not only embraces analogue photography, but diverse casting, real hard-hitting stories, and experimental fashion features.